electricimp/imp-central-impt/CommandsManual.md

 **impt dg builds \[--dg <DEVICE_GROUP_IDENTIFIER>] \[--unflag] \[--unflag-old] \[--remove] \[--confirmed] \[--debug] \[--help]**

-Updates and/or deletes builds (Deployments) of the specified Device Group.
-At the end of the command execution information about all Deployments of the Device Group is displayed (as by [**impt build list**](#build-list) command).
+Updates and/or deletes builds (Deployments) of the specified Device Group and displays information about all Deployments of the Device Group at the end of the command execution (as by [**impt build list**](#build-list) command).

 User is asked to confirm the operation if any Deployment is going to be deleted (confirmed automatically with **--confirmed** option).